ogelami/CFDNSU/Readme.md

 ### records
 A record consist of a `zone_identifier` and an `identifier` they can both be found on Cloudflare and are specific for the records that you want to dynamically update whenever your IP address change.

+The two identifiers can be obtained either by [dump](#launch-options) or by finding them on cloudflare and are formatted in a 32 characters alpha-numerical sequence.
 The zone_identifier is specific for the domain whilst the identifier is specific for the sub-domain.

 ### check